-Businesses can extend FDIC insurance limits with fintech.
+Businesses can access extended FDIC Insurance with fintech.

 As a business grows, a combination of business checking accounts, savings accounts and certificates of deposit can quickly exceed the $250,000 limit.
 Again, this situation creates a real risk of losing deposits in the event of a bank failure.
 In the past, this problem required a labor-intensive solution, but now there are innovative ways to overcome these insurance limits without the headaches.

 For example, to overcome the standard limitations of FDIC insurance at a single bank, a business could create enough accounts at other insured banks to ensure all their deposits are covered.
 This strategy utilizes the combined FDIC insurance of the various banks to extend the total amount of FDIC coverage.
 However, manually managing several banking relationships is a tedious and often costly process.

 Consider a business with millions in cash that must be deposited safely and readily available when needed.
 That business would need to identify the banks with the best rates, develop and manage relationships at all those banks, and perform reconciliations for all those account statements.
 Then, that business would need to monitor the marketplace to ensure they are getting the most competitive rates available, while continuously shifting funds to maintain an optimal return on investment.
 This process could require an entire team of employees to effectively manage it.
 However, with the emergence of advanced financial technology [fintech], those days are over.